betpowo/betpowo.github.io/src/pages/characters/betty.md

 </a>
 </div>

-y'know... since this is my sona i'm gonna take the chance to take this field as some sort of "about me" >:3c
+<p>y'know... since this is my sona i'm gonna take the chance to take this field as some sort of "about me" >:3c</p>

 <table>